PathologyDataScience/BCSS/README.md

 -------------------------------------------------

-## Licensing
+## Dataset Licensing
-This dataset is licensed under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+This dataset itself is licensed under a [CC0 1.0 Universal (CC0 1.0) license](https://creativecommons.org/publicdomain/zero/1.0/).
-Please cite our paper if you use the data.
+We would appreciate it if you cite our paper if you use the data.

+## Code licensing
+Thise codebase is licensed with an MIT license.